zulip/zulip/docs/architecture-overview.rst

 memcached is used to cache database model objects. ``zerver/lib/cache.py`` and ``zerver/lib/cache_helpers.py`` manage putting things into memcached, and invalidating the cache when values change.
-The memcached configuration is in in ``puppet/zulip/files/memcached.conf``.
+The memcached configuration is in ``puppet/zulip/files/memcached.conf``.

 Redis